 We suggest that for the first search, it is best to keep this term broad and the filters blank so that you can see what results are returned initially.

-For example, if I search for activities with the word 'fraction' in the title, 260 results are initially returned (see the first screenshot below).
+For example, if I search for activities with the word 'fraction' in the title, over 260 results are initially returned (see the first screenshot below).
 After this point, it will be helpful to filter by target subject, Key Stage, year and activity level to reduce the number of activities and increase the relevancy to 21 hyper-relevant activities (see the second screenshot):

 When you see an activity that could hit the mark, you can preview it by clicking on the 'eye' icon on the right-hand side of the page.
 You will then be able to read/watch the Introduction and preview the questions so that you can decide if you would like to assign this activity to your student.